skermiebroTech/AppleLaptopScript/README.md

    - Copy all extracted files and folders to the root directory of the USB drive.

 ### NOTE: THE NAME OF THE USB MUST BE MACOSSCRIPT
+### Note 2: sometimes the script can be messed up and wont open, if this happens delete the one in the main directory and coppy the one from the `sources` folder
 ## TODO
 - [ ] Make it work with API
 - [ ] Calculate battery percentage based off current_capacity / design_capacity * 100